hiddify/hiddify.com/docs/manager/index.md

         <a href="/manager/installation-and-setup/How-to-connect-to-server-via-SSH" target="_blank">How to connect to server via SSH</a>
     </li>
     <li>
-        <a href="/manager/installation-and-setup/Quick-installation-on-Hetzner-Servers" target="_blank">Hetzner Servers quick installation</a>
+        <a href="/manager/installation-and-setup/Quick-installation-on-Hetzner-Servers" target="_blank">Quick and easy installation on Hetzner servers </a>
     </li>
     <li>
-        <a href="/manager/installation-and-setup/Quick-installation-on-Vultr-Servers" target="_blank">Vultr Servers quick installation</a>
+        <a href="/manager/installation-and-setup/Quick-installation-on-Vultr-Servers" target="_blank">Quick and easy installation< on Vultr servers/a>
     </li>
     <li>
-        <a href="/manager/installation-and-setup/Quick-Installation-on-Oracle-Cloud" target="_blank">Quick installation on Oracle Cloud</a>
+        <a href="/manager/installation-and-setup/Quick-Installation-on-Oracle-Cloud" target="_blank">Quick and easy installation on Oracle Cloud</a>
     </li>

     <div class="hidden">
         <li>
-        <a href="/manager/installation-and-setup/Quick-Installation-on-OVH-Servers" target="_blank">Quick installation on OVH Servers</a>
+        <a href="/manager/installation-and-setup/Quick-Installation-on-OVH-Servers" target="_blank">Quick and easy installation on OVH servers</a>
         </li>
         <li>
-        <a href="/manager/installation-and-setup/Quick-Installation-on-Microsoft-Azure" target="_blank">Quick installation on Microsoft Azure</a>
+        <a href="/manager/installation-and-setup/Quick-Installation-on-Microsoft-Azure" target="_blank">Quick and easy installation on Microsoft Azure</a>
         </li>
         <li>
         <a href="/manager/installation-and-setup/Cloud-init-installation" target="_blank">Easy installation through the data center (Cloud-init)</a>
         </li>
         <li>
         <a href="/manager/installation-and-setup/Guide-for-Setting-up-the-Domain-and-Finalizing-the-Installation" target="_blank">
-            Guide for setting up the domain and finalizing the installation
+            Guide for setting up the domain and finalizing the installation (Initial setting after installation)
         </a>
         </li>
         <li>